 1186 3rd St S, Naples, FL 34102

-As someone who has never been to Italy but loves Italian sea-going culture, it does not get much better than Sea Salt.
+As someone who has never been to Italy but loves Italian sea-going culture, it does not get much better than Sea Salt, a restaurant in Naples.
 The outdoor seating with hanging plants and Venetian-themed furniture is relaxing and beautiful, and the menu changes daily, so you do not know what you will find.

 They do not just serve seafood, though.
 If you are in the mood for a steak or a beef burger, I recommend pretty much anything you find on the menu, you are in good hands.
 However, the restaurant is on a busy street, so you might want to call ahead at lunch or dinner to book a table.